-- L. Retention of grade records and graded materials. - 1.
-To the extent feasible, the exams, papers, projects and other material upon which a grade is based and which were not returned to the student, shall be retained by the instructor or in a university data base for a minimum of one year. - 2.
-Instructors shall retain their own summary grade records for a minimum of five years. - 3.
-This policy addresses academic appointees' responsibility only and does not address whether and to what extent campus administrators should retain written or electronic records relating to student grades.
+J. Retention of grade records and graded materials.

+1. To the extent feasible, the exams, papers, projects and other material upon which a grade is based and which were not returned to the student, shall be retained by the instructor or in a university data base for a minimum of one year.

+2. Instructors shall retain their own grade books and summary grade records for a minimum of-five years.

+3. This policy addresses academic appointees' responsibility only and does not address whether and to what extent campus administrators should retain written or electronic records relating to student grades.